 I always have to pee in the middle of the night.
 It’s extra hard if it’s -30º out there.
 I got mentally prepared, and then found and put on my liner gloves (so not to get contact frost bite from touching things outside my sleeping bag) I unzipped both zippers of my sleeping bag, slid out of my liner bag, pulled out my big puffy jacket and put it on, swiveled around and slid my boots on, wobbled over to my pee spot, undid my fleece onesie, peed.
 Then reversed the whole process, pausing only to reinflate my therm-a-rest.
 Back in my bag I released one of my two hot water bottles (Nalgeens that were filled with boiling hot water right before bedtime) from their fully encapsulating koozies.
 Ahhhhh.
 So warm and cozy!
 I fell back to sleep.

 I woke up because I’d been sleeping for over eight hours.
 But was still dark.
-My hot water bottles are no longer hot.
+My hot water bottles were no longer hot.
 I ate one of my two fun sized snicker bars kept in my breast pocket.
-I knew my sleep systems were beginning to get cold because the candy bar is kinda firm and not squishy and melty.
+I knew my sleep systems were beginning to get cold because the candy bar was kinda firm and not squishy and melty.
 I did toe crunches and full body crunches.
 Or I might have started crying first before Will re-inflated my Therm-a-rest and told me to eat my snickers and do the crunches.
 Then Annalesa and Will laughed that I reported “2 sets of 100 toe crunches” Either way I was rewarmed.
 Then we all drifted back asleep.

 Awake, again.
 But it was still close to -20ºF and Will said we had to wait until the sun hit our campsite to get up.
 Grrrrr.
 I ate my other snickers.
 Did another set of crunches.
 Watched frost form from my breath in the low light of morning.
 Closed my eyes for a while.